pydantic/logfire/docs/guides/advanced/link-to-code-source.md

 1. The URL of the repository e.g. `https://github.com/pydantic/logfire`.
 2. The specific branch, tag, or commit hash to link to e.g. `main`.
 3. The path to the root of the repository.
 If your code is in a subdirectory, you can specify it here.
+4. The path to where the code is being executed.
+This is used to determine the relative path of the code file.

 You can learn more in our [`logfire.CodeSource`][logfire.CodeSource] API reference.